vanilla/garden-schema/README.md

 $user3->name; // 'Main'
 ```

 When multiple alt names are provided, you must specify the `primaryAltName` parameter.
-This determines which alt name is used when serializing back via `toAltArray()`.
+This determines which alt name is used when serializing back via `toArray(form: EntityFieldFormat::PrimaryAltName)`.

 ##### Dot Notation for Nested Values